UnixBird-ps/devops21-devops1-groupwork/README.md

 **There are two deployment servers:**
 - Development
 - Production

-We deploy to these using the workflow file.
+We deploy to these servers using the workflow file.
 Deployment happens automatically if all tests succeed but deployment to production server requires approvement.

 **Following frameworks are used for tests:**
 - Jest for unit tests.